-Our two-day Project Management seminar will provide a thorough overview of the skill set needed to succeed in this burgeoning field.
+Our Project Management seminar series will provide a thorough overview of the skill set needed to succeed in this burgeoning field.

-Through two-day interactive classes, learn from Goodman School of Business professors and industry leaders about:
+Through two half-day interactive classes, learn from Goodman School of Business professors and industry leaders about:

 - Scheduling, controlling, and uncertainty in projects